genai-apps/aggrag/README.md

       - You will need to create `.env` file in the root directory.
 Use the `.env-sample` file as a reference.
       - run `pip install -r requirements.txt`.
 It is recommended to create a new virtualenv in the root directory to avoid installing packages globally.
 Command to create a new virtual env: `python3 -m venv venv`

+For deployment, however, you can use the command `gunicorn --workers=1 --threads=1 -b 0.0.0.0:8000 library.wsgi:app`

 # Managing Dependencies